HDCB0118SU DCC Human Ways: 19C-21C Danish Architecture and Urban Design (S21)

 The required course literature is provided in the Course Reader.
 The Reader will be sold at Publi@kom in room 11A-0-02 at KUA2.
 The required readings (general and specific) for each day are noted in each of the Fact Sheets for the required walking-tour lectures and field studies.

 A collection of pertinent books is available in the reference library.
 These books are only to be studied in the library, cf. list of books, which you can find in the Absalon room.
 The location is Saxo Knowledge Centre 13B, 2nd floor at KUA2.

 - Field Work

-Master's students are welcome on the course, but the exam is at Bachelor's level.
+Master's students are welcome on the course, But please note, that the exam is at Bachelor’s level only.

-international exchange and guest students enrolled at The
+guest students enrolled at The University of Copenhagen.

-Danish students can only register for the course as fee paying guest students.
+Danish students and full degree students can only register for the course as fee-paying guest students.

 - 7,5 ECTS

 - Written assignmentWritten take-home assignment, optional subject.

 6-10 standard pages.